tatsuya/repository-pattern/README.md

 There are three types of repository strategies are implemented.

-- InMemoryStrategy - On memory database
+- InMemoryStrategy - Queries the in-memory collection objects
-- FileStrategy - Use file system as persistent data storage
+- FileStrategy - Queries the files in local filesystem
-- MongoStrategy - Use MongoDB database
+- MongoStrategy - Queries the MongoDB

 [Repository Pattern]: http://martinfowler.com/eaaCatalog/repository.html